Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

 ## Code of Conduct